johnosbb/NLP/Spacy/README.md

 To find the subjects of a verb we must first find it children.
 We can initially search for nominal subjects (nsubj) and passive nominal subjects (nsubjpass).

-The code for a general approach to finding verbs using Python and Spacy is provided [here](./finding_verbs.py)
+The code for a general approach to finding verbs using Python and SpaCy is provided [here](./finding_verbs.py)